The Greatest Flood in Human History

 Part of the opposition came from his own household.
-His wife, who was also the mother of all his children, perhaps embarrassed by her husband's actions, sided with the disbelievers in making fun of him.
+His wife, who was also the mother of his children, sided with the disbelievers in making fun of him.
 His own son was also a disbeliever, although some reports mention that he kept his disbelief secret until the time came to board the ark.
 Emotionally, these could not have been easy times for Nuh AS, to be rejected and reviled by his own community and close family, especially when his only alleged crime was to lead people away from falsehood and towards the path of righteousness.

 Nuh AS told the disbelievers: "If you ridicule us now, we shall jeer you likewise."
 (Al Qur'an 11:38), meaning that while the disbelievers laughed at Nuh AS for expecting a flood of such magnitude, it would be Nuh AS and the believers who would have the last laugh when the ark carried them to safety.

 The ark was designed to survive the battering of the mighty flood that would soon be unleashed upon Nuh's AS community.
 Made of planks and tar, it had three decks.
 The lowest deck was designated for animals and cattle, the middle for humans, and the upper deck for birds.